sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 ## Requirements

 - ACL rules are removed when TTL expired
-- The precision of TTL is no more than 1 minute
 - Support TTL refreshment
 - The count down of TTL keeps going after warm-boot